HiSPARC/logo/animated/README.md

 - Open the movie in Graphic Converter
 - Choose Effect -> Channels/Frames -> Convert Movie to Animation
 - Open the GIF Animation Window
-- Check Loop and set the duration for all frames
+- Check Loop and set the duration for all frames to 0.05
+- Set duration of last frame to 0.2
 - Save this as a gif